Development Review Process FAQ's

 - Site Plan Control / Modification (Depending on the size of the modification)

 - Draft Plan of Subdivision / Condominium

-No fee is charged for this service.
+There is a $300 fee for this service.
 Please note that you are encouraged to contact staff informally at any time if you require further information or clarification, or if you are developing land for the first time.